-Discord is extremely user-centric, and you may make it as private or as public as you want to depend on your preferences.
+Discord is extremely user-centric, and you may make it as private or as public as you want depending on your preferences.
 You have the option to choose from the following options when using Discord:

-- Who you add as friends, and who has the ability to add you
+- Who do you add as friends, and who has the ability to add you

 - Who has the ability to send you direct messages